tooniez/markprompt/README.md

   <h1 align="center">Markprompt</h1>
 </a>

 Markprompt is a platform for building GPT-powered prompts.
-It takes Markdown, Markdoc, MDX, HTML and plain text files (from a GitHub repo, website, file uploads or API requests), and creates embeddings that you can use to create a prompt, for instance using the companion [Markprompt React or Web component](https://markprompt.com/docs#components).
-Markprompt also offers analytics, so you can gain insights on how visitors interact with your docs.
+It takes Markdown, Markdoc, MDX, reStructuredText, HTML and plain text files (from a GitHub repo, website, file uploads or API requests), and creates embeddings that you can use to create a prompt, for instance using the companion [Markprompt React or Web component](https://markprompt.com/docs#components).
+Markprompt also offers analytics, so you can gain insights on how users interact with your docs.

 <br />
 <br />